yasirkula/UnityIngameDebugConsole/README.md

 - **Toggle With Key**: if enabled, pressing the **Toggle Key** will show/hide (i.e. toggle) the console window at runtime
 - **Clear Command After Execution**: if enabled, the command input field at the bottom of the console window will automatically be cleared after entering a command.
 If you want to spam a command, or make small tweaks to the previous command without having to write the whole command again, then deselect this option
 - **Command History Size**: console keeps track of the previously entered commands, this value determines how many will be remembered (you can scroll through the history via up and down arrow keys while the command input field is focused)
-- **Receive Logcat Logs In Android**: if enabled, on Android platform, logcat entries of the application will also be logged to the console with the prefix "*LOGCAT:*".
+- **Receive Logcat Logs In Android**: if enabled, on Android, logcat entries of the application will also be logged to the console with the prefix "*LOGCAT:*".
 This may come in handy especially if you want to access the native logs of your Android plugins (like *Admob*)
 - **Logcat Arguments**: on Android, if Logcat logs are enabled, native logs will be filtered using these arguments.
 If left blank, all native logs of the application will be logged to the console.
-If you want to, for example, see Admob's logs only, you can enter **-s Ads** here
+If you want to, for example, see Admob's logs only, you can enter '**-s Ads**' here

-While testing on Unity editor, right clicking a log entry will open the corresponding line in external script editor, similar to double clicking a log in Unity Console.
+While testing on Unity editor, right clicking a log entry will open the corresponding line in the external script editor, similar to double clicking a log in Unity Console.

 ## COMMAND CONSOLE